Slaymish/my-digital-garden/src/site/notes/COMP Flow Network.md

 ***

-## Example
+# Example

 - find all paths
 	- Can use [[Breath-first traversal\|Breath-first traversal]]
 	- Has some issues
 - find the minimum capacity edge for each path
-- thats the flow for that path
+- that's the flow for that path
 - add all them together to get total flow

 On edges with flow and capacity 20, write as $20/20$ where $f_e/C_e$